janwilmans/guidelines/README.md

 # guidelines vs. style

-- With 'style' I mean the location of spaces, tabs and newlines.
+- With 'style' I mean the placement of spaces, tabs and newlines.
 But also the names of types, variables, functions etc. (typically all non-functional)

-- With 'guidelines' I will almost always refer to changes that affect the behavior of the code.
+- With 'guidelines' I will almost always refer to structure, language constructs, they are opinionated on what it preferred and what is not.

+> The guidelines are usually good defaults, if you have no reason to deviate from them, apply them.

+Why? because they are the least surprising thing to do.
+I am not claiming _these_ guidelines are the best guidelines ever.
+My recommendation is to take them, discuss them and form your own opinions.
+The real value is having a set of guidelines for your team or ideally, for your organization, so you have shared defaults and style.

 references: